damianbaar/re-define/README.md

 * `wrappers`

-It is important to understand that some templates may not be compatibile with each other:
+It is important to understand that some templates may not be compatibile with each other out of the box, sometimes you need to specify custom configuration.

-if you need an import feature, use followings, `browserify / default / global`:

-`browserify` - use when your project based upon browserify (returns `require` as a result and can be referenced further) `default` - expose all modules, to be able to import it further and get a feeling like when `require` in node ('component/internal-part')
+`browserify` - use when your project based upon browserify (returns `require` as a result and can be referenced further)

+`default` - expose all modules, to be able to import it further and get a feeling like when `require` in node ('component/internal-part')

 `global` - works with `default` as isolated module with one entry point, use `globals` property in config to remap require statement to global, like `code: require('jquery') -> config: globals: {jquery: $}`

-wrappers without additional features, just fulfilled module definition:
-`umd` - expose one module compatibile with `amd/cjs/global`, import is not possible without runtime checking whether dependency is there for amd modules
+`umd` - expose one module compatibile with `amd/cjs/global`, use `exclude` when you are referencing something from external namespace and it should not be included in `requirejs` call

 `iife` - auto invoke returned/last module, without sharing any info from internal scope

 There is plenty of use cases and how code could be reused, be creative!